tedb/rpi-temp/README.md

 This is part utilitarian tool, and part "art project": in that way, it is not unlike gardening.
 Potential future directions:

-- [ ] Automatically build a binary for RPi using [GitHub Actions](https://github.com/features/actions)
+- [x] Automatically build a binary for RPi using [GitHub Actions](https://github.com/features/actions)
 - [ ] Refactor the REST call to use the official [Go client](https://github.com/adafruit/io-client-go#usage).
 - [ ] Integration tests.
 - [ ] On start-up, create data feeds as needed for the attached sensors.
+- [x] Provide systemd unit files
 - [ ] Run the build (and dev tools like linting) with [Bazel](https://bazel.build/)
+- [ ] Provide Debian package, from Bazel
 - [ ] Notify me (e.g. email, or [Pushover](https://pushover.net/)) when the temp exceeds a range
 - [ ] Maybe port the code to [Elixir](https://elixir-lang.org/)